 Dye Sublimation is specifically for use with garments made of Polyester, Polyester blends like Polycotton and any garment made of fabric containing at least 65% Polyester or Polymer, these garments or substrates are ideally white or light coloured.
-In sublimation, the high temperature (180-205 degrees celcius) and pressure combine to force the dye into the man made fibres of the workwear or substrate.
-It is called Dye Sublimation because the dye transitions from a solid state to a gas state without becoming a liquid.
+In sublimation, the high temperature (180-205 degrees Celcius) and pressure combine to force the dye into the man-made fibres of the workwear or substrate.
+It is called Dye Sublimation because of the dye transitions from a solid state to a gas state without becoming a liquid.

-Dye sublimation is a full colour digital process however, if not printing onto a white garment or substrate some limitations do apply due to it being a dye rather than an ink based process.
-The colour of the base garment or substrate affects the final colour achieved, rather like putting coloured paper into your office printer so with this process, yellow hi vis vests for example print most colours really well, but blue designs become green and white elements become yellow.
+Dye sublimation is a full-colour digital process however, if not printing onto a white garment or substrate some limitations do apply due to it being a dye rather than an ink-based process.
+The colour of the base garment or substrate affects the final colour achieved, rather like putting the coloured paper into your office printer so with this process, yellow hi-vis vests for example print most colours really well, but blue designs become green and white elements become yellow.